 If there's one thing that defines the moment we're living in, it's the rise of automation.
 Almost every aspect of our lives is being reshaped by its possibilities.
 But how about communication and relationship building?
 Surely that's the last silicone-free redoubt of humans.
 You have to be carbon-based to communicate authentically.
 Right?

 I'm convinced that if done right, automation can unlock better communication and deeper, more authentic partner relationships (more on this in a bit).
 That's a bold claim, but it's one that I'm going to defend in this article.
-Let's begin with what's wrong with partner ecosystems today.
+Let's begin with what's wrong with ecosystem business building today.

-Partner management: today, and tomorrow
+Partner management: today and tomorrow

 The bad news, then the good

-That is, unless they embrace tech.
+That is unless they embrace tech.
 By removing what Jay McBain calls the "painfully manual and error-prone" elements of partner management, automation will enable forward-thinking teams to scale and meet the rise in demand.

-How automation can actually re-center people
+How automation can re-center people

 So what's holding people back?